Classifying Herbs, Standardization, and the Pharmaceutical Industry

 Podcast: Play in new window | Download

-Dr. Conners graduated with his doctorate from Northwestern Health Sciences University in 1986 and has been studying alternative cancer care for over 20 years.
+Dr. Conners graduated with his doctorate from Northwestern Health Sciences University in 1986.
 He holds AMA Fellowships in Regenerative & Functional Medicine and Integrative Cancer Therapy.

 He is the author of numerous books including, Stop Fighting Cancer and Start Treating the Cause, Cancer Can’t Kill You if You’re Already Dead, Help, My Body is Killing Me, Chronic Lyme, 3 Phases of Lyme, 23 Steps to Freedom, and many more you can download for FREE on our books page.